api3dao/vitepress-docs/docs/guides/qrng/lottery-guide/index.md

 :::

 Now deploy the Lottery contract and call it through Remix.
-It will call the the QRNG Airnode to request a random number.
+It will call the QRNG Airnode to request a random number.

 ### Compile and Deploy the Lottery Contract on Goerli Testnet